Vyral/ryan-ahearn/_posts/2019-02-26-a-market-update-tracking-current-numbers--what-they-mean-for-you.md

 What does all of this mean for buyers and sellers?

 The truth is, it’s nothing that we haven’t seen in the past few months.
-Sellers will likely face longer days on market fewer showings, and fewer offers in the coming months.
+Sellers will likely face longer days on market, fewer showings, and fewer offers in the coming months.
 Opportunities still abound, though, with the aforementioned 2.3 months of inventory we have.

 Buyers will enjoy more options, more time, and less competition.
 Notably, mortgages rates are at a 12-month low, but this won’t go on forever.
 Take advantage of these incredibly low rates and talk to your lender.